Stratadox/PhpGenerics/README.md

 There's no need to import either `Collection__string` or `Collection__Foo` in the aforementioned examples; the generated classes adopt the namespace of the calling code.
+The generic base class (in this case `My\Generic\Collection`) and the type arguments (`My\Domain\Foo`) do need to be imported, even if they are not (seemingly) used.

-Only when type checking for the concrete generic class, an import is required:
+Only when type checking for the concrete generic class, the import is required:
 ```php
 <?php
 namespace Some\Other\Name\Space;